pyca/cryptography/docs/hazmat/primitives/key-derivation-functions.rst

                                                           :meth:`verify` is
                                                           called more than
                                                           once.
+        :raises TypeError: This is raised if the provided ``key_material`` is a unicode object

         This checks whether deriving a new key from the supplied ``key_material`` generates the same key as the ``expected_key``, and